We love penguins and this easy penguin craft uses our free printable template to make it even more simple for you to create with your child.

-    Print out your penguin template onto white printer paper or cardstock and color in the beak and feet with an orange marker and the cheeks with a pink marker.
+Print out your penguin template onto white printer paper or cardstock and color in your orange beak and flippers with a marker or pencil and the cheeks with a pink marker or pencil.

 Pour your black paint into a plate or tray, this makes it easier to access.
 You can hold onto your pom pom using your fingers or if you don’t like the feel of paint you can hold onto this using a clothes peg instead.

-Dip your pom pom into the paint and then use this to decorate the parts of your penguin that would normally be black dabbing in onto the paper then leave the paint to dry.
+Dip your pom pom into the paint and then use this to decorate the parts of your penguin that would normally be black covering all of the outside of his body and wings by dabbing in onto the paper then leave the paint to dry.

-While it is drying we’re going to print the background.
+While your paper penguin is drying we’re going to print the background.